 Here are the steps you need to take to invest in a blog.

 Familiarizing Yourself with Blogging

 If you have no experience running a blog, it’s a wise idea to first obtain some.
 You can test the waters by starting your own blog.
 It’ll cost you less than $50 for one year’s hosting plus a domain name if you opt for a free WordPress theme.
-We recommend Bluehost – if you sign up through this link you'll save over 50% on the cost of hosting plus get a free domain name.
+We recommend Bluehost — if you sign up through this link you’ll be able to get a domain name and hosting for $2.95 per month!